 I’m a person of faith.
 I love my country.
 I appreciate the liberty guaranteed by our Constitution and greatly respect the men and women who serve to preserve it, but I don’t pledge allegiance to a mere symbol that doesn’t equally stand for everyone.
 I don’t subscribe to a fundamentalist perversion of any religion.
 Sadly, many of the institutions we trust to protect us harbor and legitimize discrimination in its many subtle and not-so-subtle forms.

 More than ever the little girl with a dream wants to make some noise and make a difference.
 She doesn’t need to stand in front of the whole world on CNN to do it.
 She only needs to live authentically as God intended and change what she can where she is standing with the talents she’s been given.
-If my experience, my actions and my words can make a difference in one persons’s life, that little girl will have lived her dream.
+If my experience, my actions and my words can make a difference in someone’s life, that little girl will have lived her dream.
 I resolve to live her dream.

 May God’s love and peace be with you.